 Set Up a Crate With An Article of Clothing and Water

-Prevention Is The Best Way To Keep Them From Getting Lost
+Prevention Is The Best Way To Keep Your Dog From Getting Lost

 Always Keep a Collar With a Current Tag On Your Dog

-This is the easiest way to help your dog find their way back home is to keep a collar with current tag on them at all times.
-For a nice, quiet tag that doesn’t clink, I recommend Boomerang Tags
+This is the easiest way to help your dog find their way back home is to keep a collar with a current tag on them at all times.
+For a nice, quiet tag that doesn’t clink, I recommend Boomerang Tags.

-What Do I Do If I Find a Lost Dog?
+What To Do If You Find a Lost Dog